-New Oregon lab, seed certification bring standards to hemp
+Growers hope standards bring order to hemp industry ‘mess’

 Other sellers are marking up the cost of what he called “garbage seed” as much as 1,000 times, said Willison, who started Unique Botanicals in Springfield, about 100 miles (160 kilometers) south of Portland, after leaving his marijuana-growing business due to a glut of weed in the Oregon market.

 “A lot of people say, ‘Is your seed certified?’ and there’s no such thing as certified seed right now.
-There’s no test, there’s no oversight. … There’s no proof of where the seed is coming from right now,” he said.
+There’s no test, there’s no oversight. … There’s no proof of where the seed is coming from,” he said.

 “They’re trying.
 It’s at the very beginning, for sure, but they are trying to do something about this mess.”